Raistar22/Medical-chatbot/README.md

 This chatbot is for **educational purposes only**.
 It is **not a substitute** for professional medical advice.
 Always consult a healthcare professional for medical concerns.

----

-Do you want me to also create a **GitHub Actions workflow file (`.github/workflows/deploy.yml`)** that automates Docker build & push + EC2 deploy for this project?